Gelbpunkt/gateway-proxy/README.md

 ## Caveats

-`RESUME`s, while implemented, do not track previous compression state from an `IDENTIFY` yet.

 Voice support, while being present for a while, has been removed entirely.
 This is because the proxy would have to track voice sessions as sent by Discord, while also accounting for other caveats.
 I currently don't use this feature and would much prefer Discord to add a voice session API to their HTTP endpoints.
 The old implementation of this was ugly and very quickly hacked together; I would definitely appreciate a PR to implement this in a pretty and well-documented way, but won't do it myself for now.

 ## Performance